overvis/opcb-release/README.md

 # OPCB-221 executables release for Raspberry Pi 3/3B/3B+

-OPCB-221 is a device that functions as MODBUS RTU - MODBUS TCP converter.
-Its main goal is to connect industrial (MODBUS) equipment to the internet (TCP/IP).
+OPCB-221 is a device that functions as MODBUS RTU <> MODBUS TCP converter.
+It connects industrial (RS-485) equipment to the internet (TCP/IP).

-OPCB-221 is used to manage remotely and gather analytics from:
+OPCB-221 is used to connect:

--   HACCP (Hazard Analysis Critical Control Point) reporting for product storage
 -   HVAC systems controllers
 -   Agricultural smart devices
 -   Refrigeration controllers